-- Lending, selling, or giving a health plan ID card or Medi-Cal Benefits Identification Card (BIC) to someone else. - Getting similar or the same treatments or medicines from more than one provider. - Going to an emergency room when it is not an emergency. - Using someone else's Social Security number or health plan ID number. - Taking medical and non-medical transportation rides for non-healthcare related services, for services not covered by Medi-Cal, or when you do not have a medical appointment or prescriptions to pick up.
+- Lending, selling, or giving a health plan ID card or Medi-Cal Benefits Identification Card (BIC) to someone else - Getting similar or the same treatments or medicines from more than one provider - Going to an emergency room when it is not an emergency - Using someone else's Social Security number or health plan ID number - Taking medical and non-medical transportation

-To report fraud, waste, and abuse, write down the name, address, and ID number of the person who committed the fraud, waste, or abuse.
+To report fraud, waste, or abuse, write down the name, address, and ID number of the person who committed the fraud, waste, or abuse.
 Give as much information as you can about the person, such as the phone number or the specialty if it is a provider.
 Give the dates of the events and a summary of exactly what happened.